 - Colors: If using a color-coded hanging file system, I suggest not using more than four colors which means no more than four categories.
 For home use I suggest the following: Fun, Family, Factual, and Business (if appropriate).

 - If using interior folders AND colored hanging files, use one neutral color for the interior folder.

 See “Decluttering Your Home: Tips, Techniques & Trade Secrets” pages 92 – 96 for more filing tips as well as pages 118 – 121 for digital organizing tips.

 What do I need to keep and for how long?

 Many people keep a lot of paper they don’t need out of fear that they “might need it someday.”
 But if you cannot name a specific situation that calls for your document, you probably don’t need it.
-Still, some records must be kept, such as birth and death certificates, divorce decrees, some medical records, and your passport.
-To determine how long to keep specific documents, search for “Paper Retention Guidelines” on Google or your favorite search engine.
+Still, you must keep some records such as birth and death certificates, divorce decrees, some medical records, and your passport.
+To determine how long to keep specific documents, do an internet search for “Paper Retention Guidelines.”
 You can also get a copy of “Do I Have To Keep This Piece of Paper,” by my colleague, Julie Bestry.
-In addition, organizing pioneer, Barbara Hemphill, also has some useful questions you can ask yourself about whether to keep a document or toss it.
+In addition, organizing pioneer, Barbara Hemphill also has some tips for organizing paperwork.
+There is a list of useful questions you can ask yourself about whether to keep a document or toss it.
 Read those questions in our interview with her.

 Once I decide to keep it, where do I put it so I can actually find it later?